Fall 2024 Sunday School begins August 27!!

 Q. What is the weekly sign-in process for Sunday School?

 A. Students 2nd grade and under are signed in and out by a parent at the door of their classroom.
 Students in 3rd – 5th grade are allowed to come and go on their own, unless other arrangements have been made to accommodate a student’s special needs.

 Q. Who are the adults in my child’s classroom?

 A. Good question!
 We’re glad you asked.
 All our teachers are established members of the congregation who have been background checked and have completed Safe Gatherings child protection training.
 They have also been trained on the curriculum, classroom management, health and safety, and emergency procedures.
 They are parents, grandparents, teachers, and people who simply take seriously the promises made by the faith community to every child at baptism to raise them in the faith.
 There are two adults scheduled for each classroom each week- a lead teacher and an assistant.

 Q. I have more questions, who can help me?

 A. Deacon Mary Houck, our Children and Family Ministries Director, is happy to answer more questions and get to know you and your family as you decide whether Redeemer is the right place for your family or as you start participating in Sunday School for the first time.

+For non-classroom roles, just contact Deacon Mary Houck to discuss how you’d like to contribute.
 If you or someone you know has a gift for teaching kids about God’s word and God’s love, please prayerfully consider sharing that gift with the Sunday School program.